 Postdoctoral researchers from across the country and around the world are invited to apply for Beinecke Visiting Scholar Fellowships.
 These fellowships support scholars pursuing post-doctoral or equivalent research in Beinecke collections.
 Granted for one month, fellowships must be taken up between September and May.
 Students enrolled in degree programs and scholars residing within 100 miles of New Haven are ineligible.

-For the period of September 1, 2013 - May 31, 2014
+Application Deadline: December 6, 2013 For the period of September 1, 2014 through April 30, 2015

 The Beinecke Rare Book & Manuscript Library offers short-term fellowships to support visiting scholars pursuing post-doctoral or equivalent research in its collections.
 Students enrolled in degree programs are ineligible.
 The fellowships pay for travel to and from New Haven and a living allowance of $4,000 per month, and are designed to provide access to the library for scholars who live outside the greater New Haven area.
-Granted for one month, fellowships must be taken up between September 1, 2013 and May 31, 2014.
+Granted for one month, fellowships must be taken up between September 1, 2014 and April 30, 2015.
 Recipients are expected to be in residence during the period of their award and are encouraged to participate in the activities of Yale University.

 Successful applicants normally explain in extensive and specific detail the relationship of the Beinecke collections to their project and its significance within the larger field of scholarly concern.
 Most of the holdings of the Beinecke Library in printed materials are described in Orbis, the online catalogue of Yale University Library.
 Early manuscripts and modern archives are described in detailed finding aids available via the internet.
 Books and manuscripts at Yale have been extensively described since 1926 in the Yale University Library Gazette, which is available in many libraries.

-- application form (complete the application form online and include a printed copy with your materials)
+application form (complete the application form online and include a printed copy with your materials)

-- brief research proposal (1,200 word maximum)
+brief research proposal (1,200 word maximum)

-- detailed list of specific research materials to be consulted at Beinecke during your fellowship
+detailed list of specific research materials to be consulted at Beinecke during your fellowship

-- two confidential letters of recommendation sent to the Beinecke Director, specifically addressing the merits of the proposed fellowship project (dossier letters will not effectively support your application).
+two confidential letters of recommendation sent to the Beinecke Director, specifically addressing the merits of the proposed fellowship project (dossier letters will not effectively support your application).

-Sealed, signed, confidential letters can be included in your application packet or sent directly from the recommenders
+Sealed, signed, confidential letters can be included in your application packet or sent directly from the recommenders.

 If you wish to receive confirmation that your application material has been received, pleased include a self-addressed, stamped postcard with your materials.